-Further the mark price can never differ more than 1.5% from the Deribit BTC index + implied interest rate (which we call the ” fair price” for the weekly future, or when in last half hour before expiration, the estimated delivery price.
+Further the mark price can never differ more than 10% from the Deribit BTC index +/- implied interest rate (which we call the ” fair price” for the weekly future, or when in last half hour before expiration, the estimated delivery price.
 These rules will prevent liquidations due to manipulative trading.
-Implied interest rate can change every 6 seconds with a limited rate to follow traded prices, though with a certain limit in velocity, such that with an immediate move of the future, the mark price can only move immediately up to 1.5% either way from fair price.
-Fair price will always trail mark price, by increasing/decreasing implied interest rate at a limited rate per 6 seconds.
+Implied interest rate can change every 6 seconds with a limited rate to follow traded prices, though with a certain limit in velocity, such that with an immediate move of the future, the mark price can only move immediately up to 10% either way from fair price.
+Fair price will always trail mark price, by increasing/decreasing the fair price at a limited rate every 6 seconds.

 The Mark Price for calculating profits/losses in future contracts will be 871.50

 The implied interest rate is updated every 6 seconds to make the mark price follow the bid-ask, this happens at a limited velocity to prevent immediate drops or raises in mark price without any changes in the Index. (though